-While the town of Big Stone Gap, tucked into the western tip of Virginia, has just under 6,000 people, nearby Mountain Empire Community College (MECC) serves over 100,000 people in the entire region.
+While the town of Big Stone Gap, tucked into the western tip of Virginia, has just over 5,000 people, nearby Mountain Empire Community College (MECC) serves over 100,000 people in the entire region.
 Lana Kennedy, Public Relations in the Community Relations Department at the College, started using AxisTV digital signage software to drive their college digital signage and they are extending their capabilities out into the community at large.

-In addition to the two channel players used at the college itself, they have three more in local high schools to display content on 47-inch LCDs.
+In addition to the two players used at the college itself, they have three more in local high schools to display content on 47-inch LCDs.
 Using the split screen layout that works so well for the cable channel, one half displays relevant information for the high school – menus, announcements, even the occasional PowerPoint or video.
 The other half shows advertising for the college, including details of their dual enrollment plan in which high school students can take classes at Mountain Empire for college credit while they attend high school.

 Kennedy creates most of the content herself.
 “People send me an email telling me what they want up there and then I personalize it.
 I have a clip-art library for icon recognition and I use PowerPoint a lot,” she says.
 “I love the fact that I can sit right here at my desk and do it all.
 Plus, I have a display behind me so I can see any changes as soon as I hit refresh.”